Mudhaffar8/CardDetailsForm/README.md

-# Frontend Mentor - Card Details Form
+# Card Sign-up Form
 ![Design preview for the Card Details Form coding challenge](./public/design/desktop-preview.jpg)

 ## Hiya! 👋
-This is a responsive HTML sign up form complete with error and success states from [Frontend Mentor](https://www.frontendmentor.io).
+This is a responsive HTML sign up form complete with error and success states.
+Design from [Frontend Mentor](https://www.frontendmentor.io).

 ### Built with
 - ReactJS